Relevant mStudio API endpoints

 Authenticating with the Extension Instance Secret

-The extension can then use this secret to authenticate against the mStudio API.
+The Extension can then use this secret to authenticate against the mStudio API.

-Initially, the mStudio transmits the secret via the ExtensionAddedToContext
+Initially, the mStudio transmits the secret via the ExtensionAddedToContext webhook.

-Periodically, it rotates the secret and then sends the new secret via the ExtensionsInstanceSecretRotated
+Periodically, it rotates the secret and then sends the new secret via the ExtensionsInstanceSecretRotated webhook.

 At that point, the old secret is no longer valid.